 So what’s the answer?
-The simple answer here is, yes, epoxy is generally safe around food in the short term.
-However that’s not necessarily a reassuring answer because again, the answer depends completely on what the epoxy will be used in, or on a finished project surface, and how will any said food actually come in contact with the epoxy.
+The simple answer here is, yes, epoxy is generally safe around food because it is an inert plastic when properly mixed and cured.
+However that’s not necessarily a reassuring answer because again, the answer depends completely on what the epoxy will be used in, or on a finished project surface, and how will any said foods actually come in contact with the epoxy.

 The prospects for using epoxy for contact with food, has increased immensely.
 Many individuals are using epoxy for table tops, bar tops, counters, cutting boards, charcuterie, serving trays, drink tumblers, and many others.

-Our stance is this: “WiseBond™ Epoxies are VOC-Free.
-We do not have FDA approval certifying direct, long-term contact with food.
-However once epoxy is fully cured for 30 days, it is an inert plastic and should be fine for incidental exposure to food.
+Our view is this: WiseBond® Epoxies are 100% solids and VOC-Free.
+Once epoxy is mixed properly according to the instructions and fully cured for 30 days, it is an inert plastic.
 It is not antimicrobial.
 Epoxy is not safe to ingest (liquid or cured).
-Do not cut on or prepare raw food on epoxy surfaces.”
+Do not cut on or prepare raw food on epoxy surfaces.